HansSchouten/PHPageBuilder/README.md

 ### Without Composer
 You are not using Composer?
 No worries, this project is written in plain PHP without any dependencies, so it can be included in any PHP project!

-Just download the latest release and unzip it in a separate folder inside your project (we named the folder: `phpagebuilder`).
+Just download the latest release into a separate folder inside your project (we named the folder: `phpagebuilder`).

 Next, you simply include the following code in the PHP file that should launch the page builder: